Candy and Confectionery Mints Miscellaneous Recipes

 Instructions

-Knead in peppermint oil and salt.
+Knead in peppermint oil and kosher salt.

-Roll each dough color into a long, thin tube.
+Roll each color into a long, thin tube.
 Place the tubes next to each other and twist together into one big tube, allowing the colors to swirl and mix.

 Notes

-**I used pink, purple, blue, green, and yellow, but feel free to choose any colors you’d like!
+**I used pink, purple, blue, green, and yellow, but feel free to choose any colors you’d like.

 Leave a Reply